aaronralls/aaronralls.github.io/_posts/2019-01-08-how-to-blog-without-a-blog.md

 Maybe you don't want to spend the money right now and want to just get started.

-Well I can help show you a couple of great places to start.
+Well, I can help show you a couple of great places to start.

 ### Medium

-[Medium][MediumLink] is a great place to start writing blog post without having to manage a blog site or pay.
+[Medium][MediumLink] is a great place to start writing blog posts without having to manage a blog site or pay.
 They have all kinds of content and are not limited to tech or developer blog posts.

-Medium is even great if you already have a blog site since you can cross post your content and reach more people without hurting the SEO on your main site.
+Medium is even great if you already have a blog site since you can cross-post your content and reach more people without hurting the SEO on your main site.

 ### LinkedIn

 If you don't have a [LinkedIn][LinkedInLink] account, stop now and create one!
 This is especially true if you are in a technical profession.

-On the LinkedIn platform you can write articles.
+On the LinkedIn platform, you can write articles.
 These will automatically be shared with some of your connections or people that follow you.

 You can reach more people by sharing the article on LinkedIn with routine status updates.